 What are the risks of mole removal?

-With any cosmetic plastic surgery procedure however there are potential side-effects such as infection, bleeding and scarring.
-At Cosmedics our doctors who are experts in dermatological surgery will ensure the highest standards of care.
+With any cosmetic plastic surgery procedure however, there are potential side effects such as infection, bleeding and scarring.
+At Cosmedics our doctors and surgeons who are experts in dermatological surgery will ensure the highest standards of care.

 What happens after mole removal surgery?